leacornelio/text-to-image/README.md

 2. Set B_Validation in cfg/bird.yml to True.
   - `python main.py --cfg cfg/bird.yml`

 Metrics is calculated using the Frechet Inception Distance (FID) module of torchmetrics.
+FID is a metric used for evaluating the realism and diversity of the images created by generative adversarial networks.
+It measures the feature distance between a real and generated image.
 The [pre-trained model](https://drive.google.com/file/d/1Np4odfdNkgRursGeKmwVix3zLhiZfZUa/view?usp=sharing) is trained for an additional 1 epoch and 1 step for demo purposes.
 ```
 FID: 1.28
 ```